 The experience at EF Academy is not only about studying.
 And it doesn’t need to be.
-Studying every moment of the day, without taking any rest from books, isn’t sustainable or what life on campus is all about.
+Studying every moment of the day, without putting down your books isn’t what life on campus is about.
 So here are some tips for students to make the most of their experiences in Oxford.

 2. No time for procrastination

-Everyone would agree that the easiest thing to do in school is to procrastinate, but this is also what all of us should avoid.
-Grow up also means to finally be able to organize our time without anyone keeping us on the leash.
-Organize your time from the beginning of the year, and you will get the best out of this experience.
+Everyone would agree that it’s easy to procrastinate, but that’s why it’s so important to work hard and avoid it.
+Part of growing up means you’ll finally be able to organize your time without anyone telling you how to do it.
+So map out your time from the beginning of the year and you will get the best out of planning this experience.

 3. Study with your peers

-Another way to optimize your study is to find some trustworthy traveling companions.
-Studying with your peers will probably be one of the most helpful experiences of these two years.
-There is always someone who has a gap in some subjects but is the best in others.
-My advice is to form a study group and help each other; a friend is sometimes better than a teacher.
+Another way to optimize your academic life is to find studying companions.
+Studying with your peers will probably be one of the most helpful experiences of your time at EF Academy Oxford.
+There’s always someone who has a gap in their knowledge but strength in others, so try to pair up with those who are strong in subjects you struggle with and vice versa.
+Better yet, form a study group and help each other out – a friend is sometimes way better than a teacher.

 4. The teachers are there for you

-If you and your friends don’t understand something, there is always a teacher that will be willing to help you.
+However, if you and your friends don’t understand something, there’s always a teacher that will be willing to help you.
 Don’t hesitate to ask for help; no one is going to judge you for that.
-There are many extra classes for the students who are having some difficulties at the beginning, and there is no shame in joining them.
+There are many extra classes for students who are having some difficulties at the beginning, and there is no shame in joining them.

 5. Find your spot

 EF Academy Oxford is full of places where you can study.
-Whether you prefer to study alone in your bedroom or in the library with your friends, my suggestion is to explore and find the spot where you can be more productive.
-The students of our school are also allowed to access to the Oxford Brooks University library, where you will find many useful sources and a Starbucks café.
+Whether you prefer to study alone in your bedroom or in the library with your friends, my suggestion is to explore and find a spot where you can be more productive.
+The students from our school are also allowed to access the Oxford Brooks University library, where you’ll find many useful sources and a Starbucks.
 What’s better than writing an essay with your own cup of mochaccino?
-Probably a lot of stuff, but this will still contribute to making your studies less arduous.
+Probably a lot of stuff, but this will still make your studies less arduous.

 6. Look all around

 One of the most significant advantages of living in Oxford is that the city is one of the most outstanding and knowledgeable places around the world.
-The University of Oxford is known everywhere and you will have access to many of the lectures and events that are regularly held.
-Going there could be an occasion to revise that argument that you are doing in class, expand your interests, and get new experiences that will look wonderful on your university application.
+The University of Oxford is known everywhere and you’ll have access to many of the lectures and events.
+Going there could be an occasion to revise that argument you’re writing in class, expand your interests, and get new experiences that will look wonderful on your university application.
 So, do it!

 7. Take time for your hobbies